melodyyangaws/emr-stream-demo/README.md

-# Spark Structured Streaming Demo with MSK and EMR
+# Spark Structured Streaming Demo with EMR ON MSK

 This is a project developed in Python [CDK](https://docs.aws.amazon.com/cdk/latest/guide/home.html).
 It include sample data, Kafka producer simulator and a consumer example that can be run with EMR on EC2 or EMR on EKS.